 We love the idea of “New Year, New Me.”
 Well, some of us do.
 According to YouGov 21% of us will set a New Year’s Resolution this year, but the vast majority of us will fail.
-Within a week 21% of people will have already given up on their NYR.
-So, is there anything you can do to help keep it up?
-Of course there is, and that’s what I aim to tell you via this blog post.
+Within a week 21% of people will have already given up on their New Year’s Resolution.
+So I’m here to give you some top tips to help stick to your New Year’s Resolution.

 What’s Resistance, and why is it capitalised?
 Ask Steven Pressfield.
 But you already know Resistance.
 It’s been with you your whole life, you’ve just either not realised it’s there, or you’ve given it a different name.

 But Resistance is what convinces us to quit anything that gives us long-term growth, health or integrity, and instead seeks immediate gratification.
 It’s our more primal instincts defeating our higher nature.
 In essence, it’s what tells us to quit.
-It gives us excuses, it tells us we’re not good enough, it tells us that no one cares and its negative energy field will pulverise all our hopes and dreams if we let it.
+It gives us excuses, it tells us we’re not good enough, it tells us that no one cares and it fills us with self doubt.

 Make It a Resolution, Not a Goal